 So many people did so much good work.

-A lot of we got off on a couple of some people got off on beaten tracks here and there, and I'm not even faulting them.
+We got off on a couple of some people got off on beaten tracks here and there, and I'm not even faulting them.

-I'm just saying they lost focus and you know, went down rabbit holes and we got delayed in ways we probably shouldn't have.
+I'm just saying they lost focus and, you know, went down rabbit holes and we got delayed in ways we probably shouldn't have.

 But in the end, we got to learn a lot.